 It almost always comprises of cooked rice, accompanied with gravies/curries to mix up the rice and side dishes.

 The intake of meat is also limited compared to that in most parts of the world.
 In fact when I grew up meat was reserved for Sundays, though in certain communities the consumption of non-veg food is more.

 South Indian Breakfast options

-There are a large variety of chutneys, which are dips made by grinding the concerned ingredients to a yogurt like consistency and tempering them.
-The most common chutneys use Onions, Coconuts, Mint & Corriander leaves either seperately or in combination.
+There are a large variety of chutneys, which are dips made by grinding the ingredients to a yogurt-like consistency and tempering them.
+The most common chutneys use Onions, Coconuts, Mint & Corriander leaves either separately or in combination.

 ….to be continued